 This will give your body time to break down the ingredients, so you still feel the benefits of the second dose.

-Consuming pre-workout in the evening can really ruin your sleep routine.
+Consuming pre-workout in the evening can keep you awake.
 The creatine, amino acids, and caffeine are all designed to wake you up and encourage increased performance, so taking them in the evening won’t help you shut down.
 This can ultimately impact your ability to grow muscle and negate all your hard work in the gym.

 Taking caffeine even 6 hours before bed can disrupt your sleep, so avoid taking it past 5 pm.